 What's to Like About the Escape

 The current Escape started gaining praise from the moment it debuted in 2013.
 Along with expressive styling inside and out, the Ford boasts responsive handling and overall nimbleness that make it a very satisfying daily driver.
 High-quality materials are deployed throughout the cabin, and the sweeping dashboard is exceptionally attractive and functional.
-The Escape is the only compact crossover to offer active parking assist and a foot-activated power tailgate.
+The Escape is one of the few compact crossovers to offer an automated parking system and a hands-free power tailgate.

 Fuel economy is quite good with any of the three available four-cylinder engines.
 The top choice, a 240-horsepower 2-liter turbo, effectively replaces the need for a thirstier V6.